ecs36c-fq2024/hw1/README.md

 - `Queue` Implementation - 15%
 - Memory Safety - 10%

+**NOTE** If you are running out of time to implement all methods, please at least provide a syntactically valid empty method definition for each method in `lib/*.cpp`.

 ### Linked List

 - Check the definition for `LinkedListNode` in